Skip to content →

 https://www.youtube.com/playlist?list=PLTfi_Dr3KrP8cq7PsXNnMVsSx-QHI6pH_

-Our research is focused in understanding how natural behavior emerges from the interaction between an organism’s history (evolution), its genes, its nervous system, and its environment.
-Understanding of the basic principles governing these interactions will allow us to gain insight into how animals work (including humans).
+Our research focuses on understanding how natural behavior emerges from the interaction between an organism’s history (evolution), its genes, its nervous system, and its environment.
+By unraveling these complex interactions, we aim to gain insights into the fundamental principles that govern animal behavior, including human behavior.
+This understanding has broad implications, from addressing diseases to enhancing technology.

 Funding